wavefrontHQ/docs/pages/doc/access.md

 ### Recover a Permanently Deleted Dashboard

 A permanently deleted dashboard does not show in the trash and becomes inaccessible to all users, including the Super Admin.
-As a Super Admin, you can attempt to restore the dashboard by using the Wavefront API.
+As a Super Admin, you can try to restore the dashboard by using the Wavefront API.

 1. Log in as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **API Documentation**.